Electromagnetic properties of the $D_{s1}^{+}(2460)$, $D_{s1}^{+}(2536)$, and their bottom partners in a molecular configuration: Theoretical Foundations

 \section{Theoretical Foundations}

 We present in this section the derivation of LCSR to compute the magnetic and quadrupole moments of the $D^\ast K$, $DK^\ast $, $B^\ast K$, and $BK^\ast $ molecular states (hereafter $T_Q$).
-The procedure starts by considering the correlation function below, an essential component of the method.
+The procedure starts by considering the following correlation function, which constitutes an essential component of the method:

 The symbol $F$ indicates the external background electromagnetic field, while $J_{\alpha}(x)$ refers to the interpolating current of the $T_Q$ states.
 The interpolating currents for these molecular tetraquark states are formulated as \cite{Zhou:2025yjb}: